Ladanividhi/Sorting-Algorithms/README.md

    cd Sorting-Algorithms
 2. Run the Compiled Program
   ./quick_sort
-3. Input Format
+3. Input Format:
     Enter the number of elements.
 Enter the elements separated by spaces or newlines.
-4. Output
+4. Output:
     The program will display the sorted array on the screen.

 ## ✅ Final Thoughts